Anthony Rizzo Player Props: Yankees vs. Orioles

 Anthony Rizzo At The Plate

-- Among qualifying batters in MLB action, his batting average ranks 15th, his on-base percentage ranks 19th, and he is 22nd in the league in slugging.
+- Among the qualifying hitters, he ranks eighth in batting average, while his on-base percentage ranks 16th and he is 16th in slugging.

+- Rizzo enters this game on a four-game hitting streak.
+In his last outings, he's hitting .364 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.